msesma/DaggerPlayground/README.md

 ## Description

-Changed files: ActivityComponent, ApplicationComponent, AndroidAplication, applicationModule and BaseActivity.
+Changed files: ActivityComponent, ApplicationComponent, AndroidAplication, ApplicationModule, ActivityModule and BaseActivity.
 Added files ActivityKey and ActivityBinding Module

 Now ApplicationComponent and ActivityComponent have its own builders.
+Those component builders provide the instances by means of the @BindInstance annotations removing the need of the provides for Application and Activity on ApplicationComponent and ActivityComponent respectively.
+Note that builders can also be used with dependent components, not only with subcomponents.

 Application component has a method to provide the ActivityComponent builder.
 Subcomponents are now binded to main component via ActivityBindingModule.